MS in Laboratory Medicine

 Additional requirements for medical laboratory scientists (MLS/MT) or medical laboratory technicians (MLT) or with significant experience in a clinical laboratory:

-Additional requirements for students with an undergraduate degree in a scientific field such as chemistry, microbiology or biology:
+Additional suggestions for students with an undergraduate degree in a scientific field such as chemistry, microbiology or biology:

-Applicants must have significant research experience consisting of at least one year of work in a research laboratory.
+Ideal applicants will have significant research experience of approximately one year of work in a research laboratory.

 All prospective applicants must submit a complete application by March 15th for autumn admission.
 Eligible candidates may be invited for an in-person or video interview.